aio-libs-abandoned/aioes/docs/reference.rst

       A :ref:`coroutine <coroutine>` that returns a very simple status on the health of the cluster.

-      :arg index: Limit the information returned to a specific index
+      :param index: Limit the information returned to a specific index
-      :arg level: Specify the level of detail for returned information, default u'cluster'
+      :param level: Specify the level of detail for returned information, default u'cluster'
-      :arg local: Return local information, do not retrieve the state from master node (default: false)
+      :param local: Return local information, do not retrieve the state from master node (default: false)
-      :arg master_timeout: Explicit operation timeout for connection to master node
+      :param master_timeout: Explicit operation timeout for connection to master node
-      :arg timeout: Explicit operation timeout
+      :param timeout: Explicit operation timeout
-      :arg wait_for_active_shards: Wait until the specified number of shards is active
+      :param wait_for_active_shards: Wait until the specified number of shards is active
-      :arg wait_for_nodes: Wait until the specified number of nodes is available
+      :param wait_for_nodes: Wait until the specified number of nodes is available
-      :arg wait_for_relocating_shards: Wait until the specified number of relocating shards is finished
+      :param wait_for_relocating_shards: Wait until the specified number of relocating shards is finished
-      :arg wait_for_status: Wait until cluster is in a specific state, default None
+      :param wait_for_status: Wait until cluster is in a specific state, default None

       :returns: resulting text